-Provides field experience (25 clock hours) for students desiring early childhood, elementary, or secondary certification.
+Provides field experience (25 clock hours) for students desiring early childhood, elementary, secondary, or K-12 certification.
 All students must have a complete fingerprint and background check completed by the Missouri Highway Patrol and/or the Federal Bureau of Investigations (FBI).
 Professional fee.